The Brewhouse Theatre & Arts Centre: Gallery

+The Gallery is a versatile white cube, with high ceilings, good natural light and black-out facility; perfect for exhibiting visual arts, film, photography and sculpture.

+Westward Room

+Facing out towards the riverbank, the reception room of the Old Brewery House is elegant and cosy.
+Large, canted bay windows allow for ample natural light.

 Funding

 In 2005, Arts Council England announced that it would cut regular funding to The Brewhouse from 2006, following a drop in artistic output.
 In September 2005 a new director Robert Miles was appointed to lead the artistic re-invigoration of the organisation.
 It was also the first theatre, apart from the Royal Court Theatre, to stage Caryl Churchill's controversial play Seven Jewish Children.

 In 2009, ongoing under funding, combined with the impact of recession and a subsequent threat of cuts meant the venue was once again put under threat of closure.
 With support from its stakeholders Taunton Brewhouse overcame these immediate funding concerns, and in March 2010 it was announced that the organisation had been awarded £487,500 from Arts Council England's Sustain fund to allow it to continue to programme arts and participatory activities during the economic downturn.

-The venue closed in February 2013 and went into administration.
+However despite this local success the Conservative Government brought in the austerity programme and Somerset County Council completely cut their arts funding by 100%.
+The venue subsequently closed in February 2013 and went into administration.

 The venue reopened in April 2014 by independent arts charity Taunton Theatre Association Ltd (TTA), having been granted the lease from Taunton Deane Borough Council, who bought the 61-year lease of the site and its contents from administrator BDO.

 In 2020 Taunton Theatre Association were awarded a significant grant as part of the Government’s Culture Recovery Fund.

-The venue now receives regular finding from Arts Council England and Somerset West and Taunton Council.
+The venue now receives regular funding from Arts Council England and Somerset West and Taunton Council.